 If you are the sports fan circled, you are entitled to a free 8-inch ice cream cake of your choice, redeemable at DAIRY QUEEN OF PRESTONSBURG.
 When claiming your ice cream cake, present this newspaper.

 Notes

-haven't been one in the same.
+haven't been one in the same:

 Raise your hand if you had Michigan State playing Butler in the Final Four.
-To those of you with your hands in the air, I have one word: Liar.

-Monday is opening day in Cincinnain, and we're excited about that.
-Got a feeling I'll be slightly under the weather by lunch that day, will need to spend some quality time on the couch to prepare for the "rest of the week."
+To those of you with your hands in the air, I have one word: Liar. - Monday is opening day in Cincinnati, and we're excited about that.
+Got a feeling I'll be slightly under the weather by lunch that day, will need to spend some quality time on the couch to prepare for the "rest of the week. - Monday is the greatest day on the sports calendar.

-couch to prepare for the "rest of the week."

-- Monday is the greatest day on the sports calendar.
 I tried to explain this to somebody last week who wasn't buying what I was selling, but think about it for a minute.
-Actually, now that I think about it, I was trying to convince her that it was the best day of the entire year, but is day of the entire year, but is there really a difference?
-The best event in sports is the NCAA tournament.
+Actually, now that I think about it, I was trying to convince her that it was the best day of the entire year, but is there really a difference?
+The best event in sports is watch.
+I am no fan of Bob the NCAA tournament.
 It captivates a nation.
 People who have no interest in sports fill out brackets, using things like uniform color or mascots to select teams.
 It's amazing how many people follow it.
 It's probably second only to the Super Bowl.
 And then there's baseball, glorious baseball, which rises from a winter's slumber to stretch its arms and welcome us back to the fold.
-Nothing bolds-the promise that summer is and the borrion and the promise that summer is a brack to the fold.
-Nothing bolds-the promise that summer is decreased in the borrion and the borrion of the borrion should be summer is a summer of the borrion and the promise that summer is a summer is a fection.
+Nothing holds the promise that summer is on the horizon like Opening Day, and it is also Monday despite what ESPN carries on Sunday night.
+Monday?